turingschool/try-turing/series-hww/index.md

 - Build an understanding of how the web workds
 - Understand the difference between what Back-End and Front-End code does
-- Determine if coding is something you enjoy doing and want to pursue further
+- Determine if coding is something you want to pursue further
 <br>

 ## Workshops